dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-adjust-validation-rules-at-runtime.md

 }
 ```

-5\) Then add the method `updateValueAndValidity()` to the body surrounding method for updating values and validity:
+5\) Then add the method `updateValueAndValidity()` to the body surrounding method for re-evaluating the FormControl:

 ```js
 setNotification(notifyVia: string): void {